clueboard/milc/README.md

 Click is great, and I borrowed the decorator concept from Flask before I saw Click had done the same thing.
-It terms of how you use it there are a lot of simularities between Click and MILC.
+It terms of how you use it there are a lot of similarities between Click and MILC.

 Where Click and MILC part ways is in the underlying implementation.
-MILC uses the recommended and built-in python modules whenver possible.
+MILC uses the recommended and built-in Python modules whenever possible.
 Under the hood MILC is just argparse, logging, ConfigParser, and other standard modules abstracted just enough to make the right thing easy.
-Click on the other hand uses optparser, which has been deprecated in favor of argparser, and handles a lot of functionality itself rather than dispatching to included python modules.
+Click on the other hand uses optparser, which has been deprecated in favor of argparser, and handles a lot of functionality itself rather than dispatching to included Python modules.

 MILC does not insist upon a UTF-8 environment for Python 3 the way Click